nyle-cmd/ML-Projects/Cat-Dog-Classification/readme.txt

-I created this project because during my intership I used Jupyter Notebooks and Transformers a lot but couldn't really nail down the core concepts.
+I created this project because during my internship I used Jupyter Notebooks and Transformers a lot but couldn't really nail down the core concepts.
 This project helped me better my understanding of how the models work in real time.

 For the main process I've provided notes to understand how CNNs work with Keras Sequential: